brandondube/prysm/docs/source/user_guide/interferograms.rst

 Interferograms
 **************

 Prysm offers rich features for analysis of interferometric data.  :code:`Interferogram` objects are conceptually similar to :doc:`Pupils <./pupils>` and both inherit from the same base class, as they both have to do with optical phase.
-The construction of an Interferogram requires only a few parameters;
+The construction of an Interferogram requires only a few parameters:

 >>> import numpy as np
 >>> from prysm import Interferogram